Repeated Coursework: Graduate Students

 Example 2: A student has received a C in a class.
 The student takes the class again in hopes of achieving a better grade, but then receives an F in the same class next semester.
 Financial aid will not pay for the course again.
 The student would be responsible for payment of the course if they register for it again.

-There are three programs that NYIT offers for which minimum grades are required and courses can be repeated, including:
+The programs that New York Institute of Technology offers for which minimum grades are required and courses can be repeated include:

 - Life Sciences/Physical Therapy